1. Float along the waterways of Venice

 Directly behind the palazzo are the marvellous Boboli Gardens.
 The vast rolling lawns function as an outdoor museum, dotted with Renaissance statues and ornate fountains.

-5. Take a hot air balloon ride in Assisi
+5. Take a hot air balloon ride at Assisi

 Located in Assisi, just a two hour drive from Rome or Florence, Balloon Adventures Italy gives travellers the chance to see the stunning Umbria region from a unique perspective from their hot air balloon ride.

 As well as being the most romantic way to travel, a hot air balloon ride gives guests a new vantage point from which to view the rolling hills and medieval towns of the Green Heart of Italy.